beehive-lab/TornadoVM/assembly/src/docs/1_INSTALL.md

   * Python 2.7 (>= 2.7.5)

 ### Tested OS
-Tornado has been succefully tested on the following platforms:
+Tornado has been successfully tested on the following platforms:

   * CentOS >= 7.3
   * Fedora >= 21